So, this was the situation at Casa Crafts on Sea last Friday.

 Me: I’m making a sausage casserole for dinner

 Admittedly my response was less polite than ‘oh’, but you get the idea.
-The sausage casserole was suggested to me by my friend Jodie who also has a fussy toddler when it comes to food (although predictably will eat anything round the childminder’s).
+The sausage casserole was suggested to me by my friend Jodie who also has a fussy child when it comes to food (although predictably will eat anything round the childminder’s).
 My reasoning on making this for dinner was therefore a) If Jodie’s daughter will eat it, surely my son will eat it b) my son apparently LOVES sausage casserole when my childminder makes it for him c) I can make it hours in advance in the slow cooker and therefore once the small person is in bed I can put my feet up.
 Post-baby I may not being going out loads at the weekend but cooking on a Friday night is not my idea of a good time.

 So I made it anyway.
 This is Jodie’s recipe and instructions, although obviously due to the whole Friday night issue I did it in a slow cooker.

 You can add any other veggies that you like – I have added mushrooms, courgettes, corn, peas etc

 Place all the ingredients in a large casserole dish and stir…

 Put in the oven 180 (is that gas make 5?? not sure) for an hour.

 Serve with rice, mashed potatoes, chips or just fresh bread – YUMMY